-Section 12 Application Process
+Section 12 Application Process (normal admissions round for Reception entry)

-Applications for St John's Church of England Primary School should be made through Hertfordshire County Council's co-ordinated scheme of admissions.
+Applications for St John's Church of England Primary School should be made through the applicant's home local authority's co-ordinated scheme of admissions.

-The closing date for admission application forms to be received by the home Local Authority (LA) is 15th January 2025.
+The closing date for admission application forms to be received by the home Local Authority (LA) is 15th January 2026.
 Parents/carers of children living in Hertfordshire can make an online application via the Hertfordshire County Council website www.hertfordshire.gov.uk/admissions or contact the council's Customer Service Centre on 0300 123 4043 for a paper application form.
 Parents should return the application form direct to the County Council.
-Parents/carers of children not living in Hertfordshire must make an application to their local authority.
+Parents/carers of children not living in Hertfordshire must make an application to their home local authority.
 If you are making an application for a child who is currently living overseas, please read Appendix 4.